WeldHQ/coding-challenge/docs/RFC.md

       - Ideally, it would be responded to by sending a start message.
     - `data-streams:results`
       - The body will not contain the full payload.
 Instead we send only the reference to it.
+      - Returns an idempotent standard response shape. `{"success": true, "message": "Accepted the payload."}`
-      - The body will take the following shape:
+      - The request body will take the following shape:
         ```json
           {
             "adapter": "IQAIR_DAILY",